w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 ### Semantics

-For each IDP (identified by its config URL) the browser keeps a tri-state variable representing the sign-in state with possible values “signed-in”, “signed-out”, and “unknown”, defaulting to “unknown”.
+For each IDP (identified by its config URL) the browser keeps a tri-state variable representing the sign-in state with possible values “logged-in”, “logged-out”, and “unknown”, defaulting to “unknown”.

-When receiving the sign-in header, the state will be set to “signed in”.
+When receiving the sign-in header, the state will be set to “logged in”.
 In case of subresources, to limit abuse, the header is only processed if the resource is same-origin with the document.

 Similar for the sign-out header.

-In some cases, a user can get signed out server-side while the user is not on the IDP website.
+In some cases, a user can get logged out server-side while the user is not on the IDP website.
 For example, the IDP may require re-authentication every N days, or the user may have changed their password (or deleted their account) on a different browser, forcing re-login.
 This proposal does not have special